Seaforth Oval to Bluff Lookout Walk in Garigal NP

 Park your car on Bantry Bay Road and follow the very short and easy Bluff Trail to the lookout.

-Map of the Seaforth Oval to Bluff Lookout walk
+Map of the Seaforth Oval to Bluff Lookout Walk

 We rate the walking track from Seaforth Oval to Bluff Lookout as moderate to hard.
 Even though it’s reasonably short, there are steep sections, and the surface can sometimes be rough and muddy.